-The test can tell the doctor if you have:
+The test can help your doctor determine if you have:

 - fluid in your middle ear

-- a problem with the Eustachian tube (tube that links the upper part of the throat and nose with the middle ear)
+- a problem with the eustachian tube, which links the upper part of the throat and nose with the middle ear

-There are no risks during a tympanometry test.
+There are no risks related to the tympanometry test.

 - fluid in the middle ear

-- scarring of the tympanic membrane (from frequent previous ear infections)
+- scarring of the eardrum, which usually results from frequent ear infections

 - middle ear pressure beyond the normal range